klothoplatform/sample-apps/ts-eks/README.md

 # EKS Sample App

-The `ts-eks` sample application demonstrates how to use the `@klotho::exec_unit` annotation to run nodes on eks.
+The `ts-eks` sample application demonstrates how to run nodes on eks.

 ## Prerequisites